MarilenaBatatoudi/Compiler/README.md

     2. SemanticAnalysisStageProcessor
     3. OptimizationStageProcessor
     4. CodeGenerationStageProcessor
 The code generation is the final stage and it only runs after lexing, parsing, and semantic analysis succeed, just like mentioned in the assignment instructions.
 The CodeGenerationStageProcessor created a CodeGenerator, which is a Visitor over the AST, and returns a combined MIPS string.
-I maitnain separate enviornemnts for globals and locals using VarLocation and a scope stack, as well as FuncInfo to track function labels, lexical levels, and parameter and return types.
+I maintain separate environments for globals and locals using VarLocation and a scope stack, as well as FuncInfo to track function labels, lexical levels, and parameter and return types.
 Each function follows the following stack format from the runtime specification manual: saved $fp at 0($fp), return address at 4($fp), static link at 8($fp) for nested functions, arguments at positive offsets, and locals at negative offsets from $fp.
 Calls push arguments right to left, then a static link, then I use jal.
 The callee binds each formal by copying from the appropriate positive offset into a local slot.
 Integers and booleans are in temporary $t registers and return through $v0, floats are in $f registers and return through $f0.